fwup-home/fwup/README.md

 meta-fwup-version    | Version of fwup used to create the update (deprecated - no longer added since fwup 1.2.0) meta-uuid            | A UUID to represent this firmware.
 The UUID won't change even if the .fw file is digitally signed after creation (automatically generated) meta-nickname        | A nickname generated from the UUID for ease of differentiating firmware files.
-It is only an aid and is not guaranteed unique
+It is only an aid and is not guaranteed unique block-cache-size-mb  | Size of the internal block cache in MB (default: 8).
+Increasing this can improve delta update performance when the source partition is large.

 After setting the above options, it is necessary to create scopes for other options.
 The currently available scopes are: